cehbrecht/tgif_copernicus/README.md

 This will open a page with your running requests: https://cds.climate.copernicus.eu/cdsapp#!/yourrequests

-### Use Toolbox Editor
+### Use Climate Data Store Toolbox Editor

-The Toolbox Editor provides a simliar environment like Jupyter Notebooks.
+The Toolbox Editor provides a simliar environment like [Jupyter Notebooks](https://jupyter.org/).
 But the toolbox is only available in the Climate Data Store.
-There are plans to provide a toolbox api to be used in Jupyter Notebooks.
+There are plans to provide a toolbox API to be used in your own Jupyter Notebooks.

 Use the same dataset search as above.